Christopher-Patrick-Gorman/Chris_Gorman_Capstone/README.md

 • Lead tracking and operational insights

 ### Project Status

-This repository contains the original implementation of the TripleSeat data ingestion and transformation pipeline, which loaded data into Snowflake.
+This repository represents the ingestion and transformation layer.

-The Snowflake environment is no longer active, so the project may not run as-is.

-A later iteration of the project introduced a MySQL database and application layer (Flask + React), which is maintained separately.
+The current production architecture uses a MySQL operational store with a Flask API and React frontend maintained in a private repository.

 ---